Self-consistent determination of the many-body state of ultracold bosonic atoms in a one-dimensional harmonic trap: Many-Body Formalism

 \section{Many-Body Formalism}

 In the interacting Bose gas, the (basis invariant) definition of BEC is due to Penrose and Onsager~\cite{penrose1956}.
 It employs the position space single-particle density matrix in its eigenbasis,

 where $\hat {\psi^{\dagger}}(x)$ and $\hat{\psi}(x)$ are bosonic creation and annihilation field operators, respectively.
 The angled brackets indicate quantum-statistical average over states; we work at zero temperature.
-Furthermore, $\varphi_i(x)$ are the single-particle wavefunctions (called \textit{natural orbitals} in this eigenbasis of $\rho^{(1)}$), $N_i$ are their occupation numbers, and $M$ is the number of orbitals (in practice fixed to be a finite number by the available computational resources).
-The definition \cite{penrose1956} states that if a subset of the eigenvalues $N_i$ are ``macroscopic,'' i.e. some of the $N_i/N$ remain finite in the large $N$ limit, then the many-body state of the Bose gas is a simple or fragmented BEC when the cardinality of this subset is one or larger than one, respectively \cite{leggett2003,mueller2006}.
-We note that this formal definition must obviously remain somewhat vague where there is no thermodynamic limit of very large $N$, but this does not usually lead to practical difficulties.
+Furthermore, $\varphi_i(x)$ are the single-particle wavefunctions (called \textit{natural orbitals} in this eigenbasis of $\rho^{(1)}$), $N_i$ are their occupation numbers, and $M$ is the number of orbitals (in practice fixed by the available computational resources).
+The definition \cite{penrose1956} states that if a subset of the eigenvalues $N_i$ are ``macroscopic,'' i.e. some of the $n_i=N_i/N$ remain finite in the large $N$ limit, then the many-body state of the Bose gas is a simple or fragmented BEC when the cardinality of this subset is one or larger than one, respectively \cite{leggett2003,mueller2006}.
+We note that this formal definition of fragmentation cannot be rigorously applied in our case (given that both $N$ and the $N_{i\neq 1}$ are relatively small in the investigated range of parameters, see below).
+We however denote in the following the quantity $1-n_1$, where $n_1=N_1/N$ is the relative occupation number of the energetically lowest orbital, as the ``degree of fragmentation,'' in the sense of a shorthand for the relative number of particles residing in all orbitals which are outside the condensate (also taking into account, when using this term, the fact that the field operator truncation is at finite $M$).

 The Hamiltonian that we consider to address the many-body problem describes bosons interacting by a contact pseudopotential and placed in a harmonic trap: